-There are more Seaside Awards for Blackpool Beaches in 2019!
+There are more Seaside Awards for Blackpool Beaches this year!
 The national awards, announced by Keep Britain Tidy, once again recognise Blackpool Central, South, North and Bispham for high standards.

 Seaside Awards for Blackpool Beaches

 These awards celebrate some of the best beaches in the country.
-The beaches which have once again won Seaside Awards are Blackpool North beach opposite the Tower, Blackpool Central beach and Bispham beach.
-South Beach also won a Seaside Award this year.
+The beaches which have once again won Seaside Awards are Blackpool North beach opposite the Tower, Blackpool Central beach and South Beach.
+Bispham beach also won a Seaside Award.

 The flag is a symbol of quality which ensures visitors are guaranteed to find a clean, safe, attractive and well-managed coastal stretch.